In West Midlands, United Kingdom

 A 14th century manor house neighboured by a 13th century hall.
 Both were built by wealthy families in Birmingham but neither stands at its original location.
 George Cadbury had both buildings taken down and reconstructed piece-by-piece to save them from demolition and provide Bournville with a museum.

 N 52°25.842 W 001°56.048

-Find the sign displaying the opening times.
-Count the number of letters in uppercase, including words written horizontally and vertically: AB.
+Find the entrance sign and count the number of letters in uppercase - including words written horizontally and vertically: AB.